 Hair must be tidy and appropriate to college uniform.
 Hair below collar length is to be neatly tied back (ribbons and scrunchies are available from the Uniform Shop).
 Students with inappropriate hairstyles – eg colours not in the natural range – will be required to change them.
 Only black, white, and/or maroon ribbons, small clear or brown clips or combs, or maroon, white, or black elastic hair ties may be worn.
 Plain black, white, and maroon headbands are also permitted.

 Make-up and nail polish are not to be worn.
 Natural beauty kits are available in all home rooms, with Pastoral Guardians, and at Student Reception.
 Students will be asked to remove offending makeup or nail polish immediately.
 If a re-offence occurs parents will be notified by the Home Room teacher.

 Hats must be worn at all times when students are outside in the college grounds and not in the shade.

 If the attire for an excursion is day uniform (with blazer in winter) then the formal hat should be worn.
 Students who turn up in sports uniform will not be permitted to attend.
 The excursion bag must be used.

-Sometimes students have a uniform misadventure while at, or on their way to, school eg. periods coming unexpectedly, accidents with materials used in class, etc. We have spare uniforms available from the College Office to be used in such circumstances.
+Sometimes students have a uniform misadventure while at, or on their way to school, eg periods coming unexpectedly, accidents with materials used in class, etc. Spare uniforms are available from the College Office which can be borrowed, washed, and returned in such circumstances.